pcnate/exec-mssql/README.md

 =======

 An npm project.
 Node.js
-Execute you *.sql file which contains multiple sql statements.
-Usate: init database.
+Execute your *.sql files which contain multiple sql statements.

 ## Usage

 ### As a CLI tool

-1. Make sure that you have `execsql` installed globally
+1. Make sure you have `execsql` installed globally
 	```sh
 	npm install -g execsql
 	```